qthaole/VehicleTracking/writeup_report.md

 The code for this step is contained in the first code cell of the IPython notebook Vehicle-Detection.ipynb.

-Here is an example of `vehicle` and `non-vehicle` classes:
+Here are some examples of `vehicle` classes:
 ![alt text][cars_examples]

+and `non-vehicle` class:
 ![alt text][noncars_examples]

-Here are some examples of

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.